The Shakespeare Name

 The Name of William Shakespeare

-The name "William Shakespeare" is a pseudonym, and refers to an illumined person, male or female, who is able to inspire others with the wisdom that the illumined person knows as a result of his or her illumination.
+The name 'William Shakespeare' is a pseudonym referring to an illumined person who is able to inspire others with the wisdom that he or she knows as a result of his/her illumination.

-The illumined men were known as the Knights of the Golden Helmet.
-The golden helmet symbolises the knight's illumination, and is bestowed upon the knight by the goddess Pallas Athena, the Tenth Muse, leader of the other nine Muses.
+The golden helmet symbolises the knight's illumination, which has been bestowed upon the knight by the goddess of Wisdom, Pallas Athena, the Tenth Muse, leader of the other nine Muses.

 'Shakespeare' is the descriptive name and meaning of the goddess Pallas Athena, who 'shakes' her 'spear' of inspiring light (wisdom knowledge) at the 'dragons' of ignorance and vice, to inspire them with the wisdom to think and do better.